 - HRV can react to several factors simultaneously, meaning it may be difficult to pinpoint what caused any changes (e.g. overtraining, stress, prolonged illnesses combined).
 Being in touch with your daily score, and noting what habits are paired with your lowest HRV, can help you narrow down the key factors.

 - HRV Balance requires a week of data before it will be reflected in your app.

-HRV is an ever-evolving tool, so it’s important to consistently check in with your body.
-If your Balance is low but your nightly averages are on the rebound and you’re feeling good, then listen to your body, and get the most out of your days.
+HRV is an ever-evolving tool, so it’s important to check in with your body consistently.
+If your Balance is low, but you’re feeling good, then listen to your body, and get the most out of your days.